philion/taskbot/README.md

 ## v0.3 (current)
 * Update config to load a specific google sheet by ID. - DONE
-* Limit reporting to id, title.
+* Limit reporting to id, title, assigned. - DONE
-* Limit report to 10 (to save chars)
+* Limit report to 10 (to save chars) SKIP: Fancy tables were getting in the way of readable results.
+Start simple.
 * Test `find`. - Hacky work around for lack of Google API.
 Handles general match.
 * Add link (href, on the ID field) to sheet page? based on response length